yl940127/XACML/README.md

 Tutorials and other useful information is also located on our [Github Pages site](http://att.github.io/XACML).
 TBD - working on this 10/14.

+# Release

+There is a branch v1.0 that is the official release.
+Master branch is WIP.

 # Requirements

 * Java JDK 1.8, you will need to ensure Eclipse has that JDK installed in your development environment.